 Arts & Recreation: Sending out healthy messages through creativity.

-Jurupa Valley’s very first mural was recently flourished and finished by volunteers and action team members along the Mission and Rubidoux Blvd. area now known as, “ The Walk”.
+Jurupa Valley’s very first mural was recently flourished and finished by volunteers and action team members along La Rue up to Crestmore Rd. now known as, “ The Walk”.
 Reach Out’s NEOP team is also going to work on their very first mural which will be taking place at Agate Park on October 7th, 2017, 8am -2pm.
 This is a great opportunity for children to come in unison and promote health through art work!

-The "positive campaign", currently being developed, addresses “inspirational” quotes that will be placed on “The Walk” along the side walk in both Eng. /Spanish.
+The "positive campaign”, that highly forms part of this team, addresses “inspirational” quotes that will be placed on “The Walk” along the side walk in both Eng. /Spanish.
 Quotes such as, “Walk the Extra Mile”, and “Smile, it’s Free” will be printed on Spanish design stickers to be placed on the sidewalk.
-The action team is also working on implementing 17 “Little Free Libraries” throughout JV and is looking for volunteers to adopt one in order for residents to be able to take advantage of the “take a book, and return a book” purpose.
+The action team is also working on implementing 14 more “Little Free Libraries”, total of 30, throughout JV and is looking for volunteers to adopt one in order for residents to be able to take advantage of the “take a book, and return a book” purpose.
 The bigger picture is that residents will be sharing and presenting their favorite books within their community; Little Libraries have been called “mini-town squares.”

 Family Resource Network: Network of healthcare providers within JV; sharing knowledge and resources about local organizations.